×

 When we asked people living in Vietnam what life is like and how people spend their time, they said:

 "Locals definitely around family, and expats with kids have plenty of opportunity to meet people through school events, same as anywhere else.
-As the capital, there are many NGOs here this also makes the expat experience very interesting, you meet many people doing interesting and worthwhile things," explained one person living in Hanoi, Vietnam.
+As the capital, there are many NGOs here this also makes the expat experience very interesting, you meet many people doing interesting and worthwhile things," explained one foreigner living in Hanoi, Vietnam.

 Where should I live in Vietnam?